Who can get a booster jab and how do I book?

 “So if the advice is to have a booster six months after your second jab, then that is what you’ll need.”

-Currently, Britons who have received both doses of a Covid vaccine are exempt from quarantine when they return from countries on the UK government’s “amber” travel list.
+Currently, Britons who have received both doses of a Covid vaccine are exempt from quarantine when they return from most countries, except for those on the UK government’s “red” list.
 Those who have not yet been vaccinated must isolate for 10 days when they return.

-But Austria and Croatia have set an “expiry date” on vaccination statuses, meaning tourists are only considered immune to Covid-19 for 270 days after a second jab.
-Without confirmed plans for booster jabs, UK travellers who were double-vaccinated in March 2021 could lose their right to visit these countries as early as November 2021.
+But at least five countries have set an “expiry date” on vaccination statuses, with varying lengths of time for when tourists are considered immune to Covid-19 after a second jab.

-No other EU countries have yet announced such deadlines for vaccination statuses.
+Austria and Croatia were the first to set such a deadline, which was initially 270 days after a second jab but both countries have now extended it to a year.
+They are joined by Switzerland.

+Vietnam will only allow fully-vaccinated travellers to enter the country in a phased appraoch, but tourists must have had their second dose of the vaccine between 14 days and one year before travel.

 Join our new commenting forum